 Statement of Purpose: a short description illustrating what a program does in the regular course of business (Also called “Program Mission Statement”).

-- Enhanced – action items are intended to further improve the quality, effectiveness, value and augment a program.
+- Enhanced – action items are significant changes, expenditures intended to further improve the quality, effectiveness, value, and augment a program.

-- Maintained – action items are intended to enable the program to continue, preserve and retain the quality and effectiveness of the program.
+- Maintained – action items are intended to enable the program to continue, preserve and retain the quality and effectiveness of the program and do not require significant changes.

 - Challenged – action items are intended to improve the deficient or lacking areas of quality with the intent to improve weaknesses.